JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

 # put the important columns right after the dateTime to make them easier to see
 allStormsAllSites2 <- allStormsAllSites2 %>% relocate(c(p01i,rainfall, diff_p01i,reset,resetLag,timeIncrement, negativeDiff,hourChange, dayChange,stationChange,inchPerHour, day, hour), .after=valid)
 ```
 We now have a rainfall column where each row shows the new rainfall since the last measurement - summing this column would give the total rainfall.
-Each storm also has a TRUE/FALSE column as described above corresponding to whether or not the station was active at the time a storm occured.
+Each storm also has a TRUE/FALSE column as described above corresponding to whether or not the station was active at the time a storm occurred.
 By substituting the rainfall values to replace the TRUE values, it is easy to sum individual storm's rainfall.

 ```r
 # function to replace the TRUE values with rain total.
 Replace FALSE or missing measures with NA